 “In 2019, Old San Juan turns 500 years old, so you’ve got this extraordinary history as well as this interesting infusion of Caribbean, African and Spanish culture mixed in with the American character," he added.

-[Related Content: $1.9 Billion in Developments Highlight Puerto Rico’s Impressive Comeback]
+[Related Content: $1.9 Billion in Developments on the Way for Puerto Rico]

 Indeed, the island has never had a shortage of colorful festivals, quintessential food and drink, music and the arts.
 Nowadays, that diversity is becoming ever-evolving and eclectic, as are the ways both leisure travelers and meeting attendees can experience it.

 Hamilton Supports Local Arts Community in Puerto Rico

 Kicking 2019 off on a cultural high note, Lin-Manuel Miranda brought his groundbreaking Broadway musical Hamilton to the island January 8-27 in an effort to raise millions for hurricane relief.